JayaAnim/kdbe/README.md

 # Release notes

+- `v75`:
+  - Patches `django.sass.middleware` to not act on responses which are not HTML.
+This was affecting sites which served static content via `whitenoise`.
 - `v74`:
   - Adds `default_auto_field` to all Django app configs.
   - Adds `django.token_auth` so Django views can authenticate users based on tokens and authorization headers.
 Includes Token model.